Subsidies for promoting cultural diversity and combating racism

 - If the community also has non-artistic or non-cultural activities, its finances for artistic or cultural activities (income and expenses) should be listed separately from other operations and financing.

-- The subsidy must be used during the year in which it was awarded or no later than during the following year.
-New subsidies shall not be awarded if previously awarded subsidies have not been used.
+- The subsidy must be used during the year in which it was awarded.
+New subsidies shall not be awarded if previously awarded subsidies for the same purpose have not been used.

 - The recipient of the subsidy must submit written clarification and a financial statement of how the subsidy was used.